Comparisons

 • Cost structure.
 Subscription-based or interchange/flow-based.
 How much of small contributions is eaten by fees?

 • Account types.
-Custodial, IRA, Trump Account support, and how many you can run in the same app.
+Custodial and IRA support, and how many you can run in the same app.

 • Honest tradeoffs.
 We name where each app isn't great, not just where it is.